 I’ve already touched on the main advantage above, but here it is again: it’s all about the money.
 Nothing else.

-High-street estate agents typically charge anywhere between 1%-2% of the sale price achieved.
+High-street estate agents typically charge anywhere between 1-4% of the sale price achieved.
 I’m told that the average estate agent fee for selling a property in the UK is £4200.
 Ouch!
 That’s a decent boob-job right there.
-When you compare that to the average cost of an Online Estate Agent, £300, it suddenly becomes clear why these websites are taking off like Hugh Hefner’s penis.
+When you compare that to the average cost of an Online Estate Agent, £350, it suddenly becomes clear why these websites are taking off.

 Most High-street agents source their buyers from online enquiries